progfargo/farlogin/README.md

 This method can be used to access nodes, especially during the development of iot projects.

-It provides ease of use in case of a large number of nodes (hundreds), and can simplify asset management because it works independently of ip addresses.
+It provides ease of use in case of a large number of nodes (hundreds), and can simplify asset management.
+It eliminates the need to use a gateway modem for a remote node.

 **What else can be done:**
 In a real installation, https should be used and all communication should be via TLS.